valendesigns/option-tree/readme.txt

 * Added Ace Editor to the CSS option type.
 Contributors via github @imangm and @valendesigns.
 * Added support for RTL languages.
 Contributors via github @omid-khd and @valendesigns.
 * Added actions before and after the enqueue styles and scripts.
+* Added Date and Time Picker.
+Contributors via github @jetonr and @valendesigns.

+= 2.2.1 =
+* Hotfix - Fixed a UI bug that caused the layouts input to cover the wp menu.

 = 2.2.0 =
 * Added the Gallery option type.